itsmeshibintmz/itsmeshibintmz/README.md

 Hi, I'm [Shibin Thomas](https://itsmeshibintmz.github.io/), a passionate self-taught web developer and tech enthusiast from India.
 My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

-I'm 25 years old and graduated with a degree in Bachelor of Computer Applications at [St.George's College](https://www.sgcaruvithura.ac.in/public/course-details.html?id=bkVDd0pXUEdHTVc5V1RlVk9vSG80dz09").
-I currently work at [Tata Consultancy Services](https://www.tcs.com/) as a Java Software Developer since 2021.
+I'm 26 years old and graduated with a degree in Bachelor of Computer Applications at [St.George's College](https://www.sgcaruvithura.ac.in/public/course-details.html?id=bkVDd0pXUEdHTVc5V1RlVk9vSG80dz09").
+I have been working at [Tata Consultancy Services](https://www.tcs.com/) as a Java Software Developer since 2021.

 I'm also an open-source enthusiast.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+I learned a lot from the open-source community, and I love how collaboration and knowledge sharing happened through open-source.

 - 📃 &nbsp; [About Me](https://itsmeshibintmz.github.io/)
 - 💼 &nbsp; any freelance work? do reach, [email](mailto:josephthomas948@gmail.com) :)